-- " Make sure other people e.g. family member, flatmate, friend or hostel staff are aware you are unwell and can assist you if needed, and see your healthcare provider or student health service on campus promptly when required. - " Stay at home and rest in a separate, well ventilated room away from other people - " Wash your hands with soap or use hand sanitiser, especially before using shared areas such as kitchens and bathrooms.
+- Make sure other people e.g. family member, flatmate, friend or hostel staff are aware you are unwell and can assist you if " needed and see your healthcare provider or student health service on campus promptly when required. - Stay at home and rest in a separate, well ventilated room away from other people " - Wash your hands with soap or use hand sanitiser, especially before using shared areas such as kitchens and bathrooms. - Cough and sneeze into disposable tissues or the inside of your elbow.